annaturupi/Assignments-2018/Lab05.md

 The code used sits in a **private** repository of your GitHub account named `eb-django-express-signup`.

-Remember that in your EBS console you have the settings of the previously created environment and that you can *unfreeze* the web app by clicking at *Restore terminated environment*.
+Remember that in your EB console you have the settings of the previously created environment and that you can *unfreeze* the web app by clicking at *Restore terminated environment*.

 <p align="center"><img src="./images/Lab05-1.png " alt="Lab05-1" title="Restore environment"/></p>